verygoodgraphics/vgg_contrib/README.md

 - Source-code only, no binaries, no submodules, no fetching scripts.
 Just code.
   - If the library is header-only, then a pre-built single-header file is prefered,
-  - Otherwise the original library root is included.
+  - Otherwise the library directory is included.
 - Dependencies of a library should be flattened out as other libraries in this repo
 - The original code lies in `upstream` directory, with modifications if neccessary
 - The modifications to the original code lie in `patches` directory